-There are numerous descriptions and mentions throughout history about why and by whom they were built.
+There are numerous descriptions and mentions throughout history about why and by whom this feat of Mesopotamian architecture was built.
 So in this post, we’ll present you with the ultimate list of facts about the hanging gardens of Babylon.

 1. What are the hanging gardens of Babylon?